mangaka585/mangaka585/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=mangaka585.mangaka585.github.io)

-Hi, I'm Alexander Tatevosyan, a self-taught software developer from Russia.
+Hi, I'm Alexander Tatevosyan, a self-taught software developer.
 My passion for software lies with dreaming up ideas and making them come true with modern technologies.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.